Access the Series: Enrolling now inย The Estate Registry. โ†’

 Tomato Braised Artichokes

-Trimming a fresh artichoke is a task for the patient host.
-It involves removing nearly half of the leaves to reveal the tender, pale green heart hidden beneath.
-Each cut must be met immediately with a rub of fresh lemon to preserve the vibrant color of the vegetable.
-This level of precision is what transforms a simple garden ingredient into a prestigious element of the Estate table.
+Trimming a fresh artichoke is a task for the disciplined host.
+It involves removing nearly half of the leaves to reveal the pale green heart hidden beneath.
+To preserve the vibrant color of the vegetable, each cut must be met immediately with a rub of fresh lemon.
+This level of precision is what transforms a simple garden ingredient into a prestigious element of the estate table.

-The architectural process of trimming a fresh artichoke and rubbing it with lemon
+The architectural process of trimming fresh artichokes and rubbing them with lemon to prevent oxidation

-Brushing a savory anchovy and basil pesto onto trimmed artichoke halves
+Applying a savory anchovy and basil pesto rub to trimmed artichoke halves

 Jorj Morgan